zyhuang1993/CS5610-FInal/README.md

 # CS5610Final
 This is the final project for CS 5610.
-Please open the url: https://webdev19spring-final-project.herokuapp.com This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.
+Please open the url: https://webdev19spring-final-project.herokuapp.com.

 ## Development server